 Which way the wind blows

-The easiest thing to spot is how strong the wind will be, as the closer together the black lines or isobars are, then the windier it is.
-There is a slight caveat here in that the speed varies with latitude but on the scale of the UK it doesn't matter too much.
+The easiest thing to spot is how strong the wind will be.
+The closer together the black lines or isobars are, then the windier it is.
+There is a slight caveat here in that the speed varies with latitude, but on the scale of the UK, it doesn’t matter too much.

 High and dry

-Winds blow clockwise round an anticyclone or area of high pressure.
+Winds blow clockwise around an anticyclone or area of high pressure.
 These can be found by looking for a big number, like 1020mb in the centre of a loose circle on a weather chart.
-With descending air (hence high pressure) cloud formation is limited.
+With descending air (hence high pressure), cloud formation is limited.
 High pressure in the British summertime often brings fine, warm weather and light winds.
-Even a ridging in the isobars means more settled conditions.
+Even ridging in the isobars means more settled conditions.

-As well as isobars the other lines to look out for on pressure charts are weather fronts.
-These represent the boundary between different air masses, bodies of air with uniform temperature and humidity profiles that bring distinctive weather features to the UK. https://www.rmets.org/metmatters/winter-air-masses
+As well as isobars, the other lines to look out for on pressure charts are weather fronts, which represent the boundary between different air masses, and bodies of air with uniform temperature and humidity profiles that bring distinctive weather features to the UK.